MicrosoftDocs/office-developer-client-docs/docs/visio/how-to-manipulate-the-visio-file-format-programmatically.md

 description: ""
 ---

-# How to: Manipulate the Visio file format programmatically
+# Manipulate the Visio file format programmatically

 ![How to topic](media/mod_icon_howto.png)